News:

 Some key facts on the impact of illegal dumping include:

-illegal dumping decreases property values in surrounding communities - source
+Illegal dumping decreases property values in surrounding communities - source

 illegal dumping has been linked to illnesses such as asthma, respiratory diseases, headaches, and nausea - source